malaquf/field-service/README.md

 }
 ```

+### Known issues
+The current appid does not allow retrieval of weather history from Agro Monitoring API (HTTP 401).
+It seems this feature is not available in the free version of the API.

 ### Possible improvements
 * improve error handling (eg.: add proper Error response objects and handle 3rd party service calls failures with these new error codes instead of failing with internal error)